 If you have been a German resident for a certain period of time, then you may be eligible to apply for German citizenship.
 The standard amount of time in the country is limited to eight years before you can apply for citizenship.

-Other criteria for applying for citizenship
+Checklist for applying for German citizenship

 Not just anyone will be granted citizenship in Germany.
 There are certain sets of criteria that you must first meet in your country.
 These are: